petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/tailored-solution-highlights/digital-commerce-sites.md

 Liferay uses Elasticsearch for enterprise search.
 Elasticsearch provides faceted search and filtering for more effective product browsing and discovery.
 Liferay’s payment and tax management capabilities provide native payment support with PayPal and credit and debit cards.
 Liferay’s native order engine facilitates end-to-end order management including shipment management.

-## Headless APIs and Multichannel
+## Integration

 Liferay's native capabilities help organizations reach customers in a true multi-channel way---from storefront, to mobile, to IoT.
 Some of the key features supporting the multichannel delivery Liferay applications are

-* **Headless APIs** - Liferay offers OpenAPI based APIs that can be consumed using either REST or GraphQL.
-When using these headless APIs, organizations can focus on creating tailored experiences across multiple devices.
+* **Headless APIs** - Liferay offers OpenAPI-compliant APIs that can be consumed using either REST or GraphQL.
+When using these headless APIs, organizations can focus on creating tailored experiences across multiple devices and channels.
 * **Adaptive Media** - Liferay DXP dynamically adjusts images to best fit the screen size and network speed of each device, addressing experience and performance issues for all page types and products.
-* **Mobile Support** - Rapidly develop native and hybrid apps, create mobile experiences, and define mobile device rules using Liferay DXP as a mobile backend.

 ## Case Study - Zain